Aliharu/Foundry-ExEss/README.md

 ## Notes

-Currently the initative tracker rolls Finesse+Athletics with no double 10s
+Currently the initative tracker rolls Finesse+Athletics with no double 10s.
+Reccomended that you don't use foundries built in initiative roller.